Writing Romance as a Side Hustle

-I have been writing romance novels for a year now, and self publishing them to Amazon and Draft 2 Digital.
-Writing-, either as a primary source of income, or a side hustle to pay for an extra holiday or two a year– is a great way to make money if you have some spare time, a laptop, and an interest in creating novels or articles.
+Either as a primary source of income, or a side hustle to pay for an extra holiday or two a year– self-publishing is a great way to make money if you have some spare time, a laptop, and an interest in creating novels or articles.

 Be warned, though, if you go down the romance writing route, it isn’t an overnight earner for most of us romance writers.
 EL James hit the jackpot with 50 Shades of Grey, but like Barbara Cartland, most of us writers find we rely on regular publishing to build up a devoted readership of people who are desperate to buy your new book, and if you are lucky, your whole back catalogue, and sign up to hear about your new releases as well.